 ✅ Take a moment to unplug and practise mindfulness.

-Stacie Henson has been working at Metabolics for two years and has immersed herself in learning more about Metabolics products and nutrition generally.
+Stacie Henson has been working at Metabolics for three years and has immersed herself in learning more about Metabolics products and nutrition generally.

 She has completed basic nutrition courses and recently completed a Level 4 Nutrition Diploma.
 Stacie is currently studying for a Level 4 Transformational Nutrition course to further her experience and knowledge to better support Metabolics customers.